 Athlete Photo Gallery

-As the daughter of former U.S. teamers, Abby Ghent was born with the U.S. Ski Team in her blood.
-She also has an incredible base, coming from the same Ski and Snowboard Club Vail program that helped produce both Lindsey Vonn and retired great Sarah Schleper.
+Abby Ghent has the U.S. Ski Team in her blood as the daughter of former U.S. teamers.
+She also has an incredible base coming from the same Ski and Snowboard Club Vail program that helped produce both Lindsey Vonn and retired great Sarah Schleper.

 OFF THE SNOW